alanarvelo/DHackathon/README.md

 - Add capability for the Ethereum Name Service (ENS)
 - Auth \& signing with Uport and Blockstack

-- Allow proper login, MM-enable, with the MM button
-- Track connected network

-- Dont remove pop-up until interaction with MM is achieved, and show loading button
-- form validation for EOA for judges, participants, etc
-- Block OpenDHFn if balance not great to Prize
-- change size and beautify of DHackathon components instructions
-- Allow to submit funds along with OpenDH call
-- Add etherscan.io link to event notification

-- After DH creation redirect to new DH page
-- make input size variable
-- Add Loading Container
-- specific event configuration for each type of event to display its returned values
-- make the contracts upgradeable
-- Make factory contract (and DHackathon ones) Mortal and/or Autodeprecation
-- Separate to new test file the state set-up functions
-- Deployable to with Hyperledger Besu private network
-- Separate the DH UI into componenets, only show compoenent relevant to role

 ---

 ## Getting Started